Family Planning Services

 If you make a plan for getting pregnant instead of letting it “just happen”, you can avoid using alcohol, tobacco, or other drugs that could harm your baby or yourself during your pregnancy.
 Also, you may want to achieve certain educational or work goals before having children.
 These could include graduating from high school or college.
 Or you may want to have a stable, well-paying job so that you can better support a family when or if you decide to have children.

-What do family planning services include?
+What do family planning services and reproductive health services include?

-Family Planning services can include the following:
+Family Planning and reproductive health services can include the following:

-- counseling and education on the benefits of sexual abstinence and parents’ involvement in the family planning decisions of young adults, and education about healthy relationships;
+• counseling and education on the benefits of sexual abstinence and parents’ involvement in the family planning decisions of young adults, and education about healthy relationships;

-- Sexually-transmitted infection/HIV prevention and risk reduction;
+• Sexually-transmitted infection/HIV prevention and risk reduction;

-- and education, counseling, and referral for pregnancy options.
+• and education, counseling, and referral for pregnancy options.

-Where can you find family planning services?
+Where can you find family planning and reproductive health services in Alaska?

-Currently, you can find low cost, confidential family planning services at the following locations that are supported by the State’s Division of Public Health:
+You can find low cost, confidential family planning services at the following locations that are supported by the State’s Division of Public Health:

 Questions?

-For questions about your personal family planning needs or immediate health care concerns, please contact your nearest State Public Health Center or other local health care provider or hospital (refer to your local telephone directory for listings).
+For questions about your personal family planning and reproductive health needs or immediate health care concerns, please contact your nearest State Public Health Center or other local health care provider or hospital (refer to your local telephone directory for listings).
 Also, be sure to visit our Women’s Health web page for more information on other health concerns that may affect your reproductive health.